-Pharmacy Benefit Drugs Drug Medical Necessity Micardis (telmisartan) Tekturna (aliskiren) Valsartan solution Brand valsartan solution may be considered medically necessary when the following conditions are met: The individual is aged 6 years or older AND Has had an inadequate response or intolerance to two generic ARBs OR Documentation is provided that brand valsartan solution is medically necessary (e.g., individual body weight and no generic available than can provide the equivalent dose, unable to swallow) Angiotensin II Receptor Block er (ARB) Combinations, Brand Atacand HCT (candesartan/HCTZ) Avalide (irbesartan/HCTZ) Benicar HCT (olmesartan/HCTZ) Diovan HCT (valsartan/HCTZ) Edarbyclor (azilsartan/chlorthalidone) Hyzaar (losartan/HCTZ) Micardis HCT (telmisartan/HCTZ) Tekturna HCT (aliskiren/HCTZ) Teveten HCT (eprosartan/HCTZ) Brand Angiotensin II receptor blocker combinations may be considered medically necessary when the following criteria are met: The individual has tried and failed two generic ARB combinations due to an inadequate response or intolerance OR Has tried a generic ARB and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately AND There is a documented specific rationale for why the individual is not able to continue to use a generic ARB and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately Antipsychotics, Second Genera ation Abilify (aripiprazole) Brand clozapine Brand clozapine ODT Brand quetiapine Caplyta (lumateperone) Clozaril (clozapine) Fanapt (iloperidone) Geodon (ziprasidone) oral Brand second-generation antipsychotics (SGAs, formerly known as "atypicals") may be considered medically necessary when the individual has tried and failed one generic SGA.
+Pharmacy Benefit Drugs

+Drug Medical Necessity

+Atacand (candesartan) Avapro (irbesartan) Benicar (olmesartan) Cozaar (losartan) Diovan (valsartan) Edarbi (azilsartan) Micardis (telmisartan) Tekturna (aliskiren) Valsartan solution Brand Angiotensin II receptor blockers may be considered medically necessary when the individual has tried and failed two generic ARBs due to an inadequate response or intolerance.
+Brand valsartan solution may be considered medically necessary when the following conditions are met: The individual is aged 6 years or older AND Has had an inadequate response or intolerance to two generic ARBs OR Documentation is provided that brand valsartan solution is medically necessary (e.g., individual body weight and no generic available than can provide the equivalent dose, unable to swallow)

-Invega (paliperidone)
+A ' C UD C DI I (ADD) Carelinetia Dural

+Angiotensin II Receptor Blocker (ARB) Combinations, Brand

+- Atacand HCT (candesartan/HCTZ)

+- Avalide (irbesartan/HCTZ)

+- Benicar HCT (olmesartan/HCTZ)

+- Diovan HCT (valsartan/HCTZ)

+- Edarbyclor

+(azilsartan/chlorthalidone)

+- Hyzaar (losartan/HCTZ)

+- Micardis HCT (telmisartan/HCTZ)

+- Tekturna HCT (aliskiren/HCTZ)

+- Teveten HCT (eprosartan/HCTZ)

+Brand Angiotensin II receptor blocker combinations may be considered medically necessary when the following criteria are met:

+The individual has tried and failed two generic ARB combinations due to an inadequate response or intolerance

+OR

+- Has tried a generic ARB and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately

+AND - There is a documented specific rationale for why the individual is not able to continue to use a generic ARB and generic hydrochlorothiazide, generic chlorthalidone, or generic amlodipine separately

+Antipsychotics, Second Generation

+- Abilify (aripiprazole)

+- Brand clozapine

+- Brand clozapine ODT

+- Brand quetiapine

+Brand second-generation antipsychotics (SGAs, formerly known as "atypicals") may be considered medically necessary when the individual has tried and failed one generic SGA.